Richardaeld/Fat_Racoon_Kitchen/README.md

 database. -->
 For those chef's submitting recipes, we offer a place to put in a name, prep/cook/total time, picture, brief recipe description, ingredients, and steps.
 This allows someone to easily keep track of a recipe and share it with others.
-Additionally, if the Fat Raccoon finds these recipes appropiate they will add the tags of 'lazy favorite' or 'grandparent classic' to the users recipe.
+Additionally, if the Fat Raccoon finds these recipes appropriate they can add the tags of 'lazy favorite', 'grandparent classic', or both to the user's recipe.

 Cooking has more meaning than just preparing food.
 For many it is a connection to your history or life experience.
 We encourage our users to give us a little meta information in the recipes they submit.
 Let us help preserve a little of ourselves in a recipe.
 Its important to us and to those that submitted it.
 From a family recipe to this is all I could afford